Unrelenting heat to last, temperatures could go above 35C

 "I don't remember it being more than 31C here, ever."

-In Wellington, a 90 year-old temperature record was broken.
+In Wellington, a 90-year-old temperature record was broken.
 For about 10 minutes, the suburb of Kelburn rose to 30.3C - the highest since records began there in 1927.

-On the roads around Taupo, road surface temperatures hit 60C in Taupo - hot enough to fry an egg, said Metservice.
+On the roads around Taupo, road surface temperatures hit 60C - hot enough to fry an egg, said MetService.

 Several principals said they had opted not to start classes until after Waitangi Day because of the heat at this time of year, combined with parents wanting to work up till Christmas at the other end of the year.